aerickson/OctoPrint-ENS160/README.md

 ![Screenshot of OctoPrint-ENS160 in action](extras/screenshot.png)

-Enables OctoPrint integration of the ENS160 MOx air quality sensors.
+Enables OctoPrint integration of air quality data from ENS160 Digital Metal-Oxide Multi-Gas (https://www.sciosense.com/ens16x-digital-metal-oxide-multi-gas-sensor-family/) sensors.

 Data from this plugin will be automatically displayed with https://github.com/jneilliii/OctoPrint-PlotlyTempGraph.